How Do Different Color Tattoos React to Laser Removal?

 However, not all lasers are created equal.
 When a clinic purchases a laser for tattoo removal, it’s up to the clinic to choose one with the proper technology to effectively treat multiple pigments.
 In fact, wavelength is one of the most important factors any tattoo removal practice will consider when buying their machine.

 At Dermacare Hampton Roads, we take our tech one step further.
-We use the Medlite C-6 laser.
+We use the Quanta Discovery Pico laser.
+Not only does it use three wavelengths to shatter the pigment, but it also operates in two modes: Q-Switch and Pico Second.
 It fills the critical need for multiple wavelengths and provides consistent results with few complications.

 Other Factors That Affect Tattoo Removal